SCRIPT FEEDBACK & CAREER COACHING SERVICES

 2010: Some of the new playwrights I’d met in the workshop and I produce four short plays as an evening at the Buffalo Infringement Festival.

-THE COUPLE NEXT DOOR is produced at Theater A. My first production ever.
-Again, a real crash course in working with a director, learning what scenes are necessary etc. It’s nominated for but does not win the Emanuel Fried Award for Best New Play, despite being the second highest grossing world premiere in Theater A’s history.
+THE COUPLE NEXT DOOR is produced at THEATER A. My first production ever.
+Again, a real crash course in working with a director, learning what scenes are necessary etc. It’s nominated for but does not win the Emanuel Fried Award for Best New Play, despite being the second highest grossing world premiere in THEATER A’s history.

 2011-2012: Submit, submit, submit!
 What happens if I submit THE COUPLE NEXT DOOR to a ton of places?
 (Not much lol!)
 I also start to have lots of ten-minute successes, which keeps me going because it’s going to be a while from that first full-length production before I have another.